vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 | Krttivasa.
 B (chap, 41, 10-93 )

 describes and glorifies this tirtha, all those verses being quoted in T. C. pp. 176-180.
 It is said to be the destroyer of sin, equal to Benares, and as having eight sub tirthas and it was so called because in former ages there was one mango tree (B. 34.
 6 and 41.
 10-93).
 Vide Hunter's Orissa' vol. I. p.
 231-241 and Mitra's 'Antiquties of Orissa' vol. II. pp. 56-98 for history, description, daily services and festivals &c.
 The chief temple is 160 feet high from the base to the top of the kalasa.
 In the Bhuvanesvara Inscription (edited by Dr. L. D. Barnett) in E, I, XIIL p.
 150 it is stated that Candrika. daughter of the Ganga king Ananga Bhima and widow of Haihaya prince Paramardin, built a temple of Visnu at Ekamra.
 In that inscrip tion among other matters there is a laudation of Utkala, of the sanctu ary of Ekāmra and of the lake Bindusaras (mentioned in B. 41.
 53-54).
 The date of the inscription is doubtful.
 But it is between sake 1101-1200.
 There is a vast number of temples and shrines here.
 Vide Archaeological survey of India Report for 1902-3 pp. 43-44.
 Purusottamatattva (Jiv.
 I. p.
 573) where Raghunandana quotes several verses of B. chap.
-41. There is Ekāmrapurāna in five amsas (parts) and 70 chapters (vide Mitra's Notices vol. IV pp. 138-140 No. 1561 for detailed analysis of contents and Ekāmra Candrikā which is a guide to pilgrims visiting Bhuvanesvara and contains extensive quotations from Kapilasamhitā, Ekāmrapurana, Sivapurana and other works vida Mitra's Notices, vol. IV. pp. 136,197 No. 1560 for analysis of contents PUNTO Ekavirā---(under Go ) B. 161, 53 min terminar
+41. There is Ekāmrapurāṇa in five amsas (parts) and 70 chapters (vide Mitra's Notices vol. IV pp. 138-140 No. 1561 for detailed analysis of contents and Ekāmra Candrikā which is a guide to pilgrims visiting Bhuvanesvara and contains extensive quotations from Kapilasamhitā, Ekāmrapurana, Sivapurana and other works vida Mitra's Notices, vol. IV. pp. 136,197 No. 1560 for analysis of contents PUNTO Ekavirā---(under Go ) B. 161, 53 min terminar

 Ekadhāra--( under Sabhramati)P. VI.